Install OpenRAG in a Python project with uv

 -

-Register the redirect URIs shown in the TUI in your OAuth apps.
+Register the redirect URIs shown in the terminal in your OAuth apps.

 The redirect URIs are used for the cloud storage connector webhooks.
 For Google, the redirect URIs are also used to redirect users back to OpenRAG after they sign in.